-A quit claim deed gives your property away once it is recorded.
+A quit claim deed gives your property away when it is given to the grantee or recorded with the county.
 Talk to a lawyer before giving your home to your children or someone else in a quit claim deed.
-You may use a quit claim deed to avoid probate court but you also put yourself at risk for many legal problems.
+You may use a quit claim deed to avoid probate court, but you also put yourself at risk for many legal problems.

-You can't cancel (revoke) a joint tenancy, life estate or quit claim deed unless all parties, and their spouses, agree and sign off.
+You can't cancel (revoke) a joint tenancy, life estate or quit claim deed unless all parties, and their spouses, agree and sign off